lucywyman/blog/source/content/oscon-2017.rst

 talk!
 It's so hard to have perspective about talks you give, and so my initial reaction when people asked how it went was to say "Oh, there were so many things I could have improved or done better".
-For example, I completely neglected to any contact information or the link to my slides in my presentation.
+For example, I completely neglected to include any contact information or the link to my slides in my presentation.
 But everyone I spoke to after the talk, even those who had constructive feedback, told me that they had really enjoyed the talk and had gotten something out of it.
 Overall